AwesomeRaicho/LeanWebServer/README.md

 ## Purpose

 This project is part of my portfolio.
-While working on ASP.NET applications, I realized it would be beneficial to delve deeper into web server development by creating a simple web server from scratch.
+While working on ASP.NET applications, I realized it would be beneficial to dive deeper into web server development by creating a simple web server from scratch (at least one level lower).

 ## Target Audience